 The Academy, through its membership, identifies top researchers and practitioners within a field of practice.
-We draw on the experience of these experts to construct and prioritize a list of the most important questions for practice in a given topic area.
+We draw on the experience of these experts to construct and prioritize a list of the most important questions for practice in a given topic area based on the results of the scoping review.

-An expert workgroup is appointed for each topic.
+An expert workgroup panel is appointed for each topic.
 It is the responsibility of the workgroup to formulate appropriate questions for evidence analysis.
 These questions give us the ability to approach the research in a focused and systematic manner.
-After the questions are formulated, the relevant research to answer the question is identified, abstracted and critically appraised according to accepted methods.
+After the questions are formulated, the relevant research to answer the question is identified, abstracted, and critically appraised according to accepted methods.
 The goal is to translate the best available evidence into an answer to the question that is not only easily understandable, but capable of being put into practice.